 It only takes a single look at the game’s steam charts to see the problem with releasing a game like this in 2017.
 Because of the saturation in the hero based shooter genre, a lot of players find a very tough sell when it comes to Lawbreakers.
 Especially since, even with faster gameplay, anti gravity mechanics,5 different game modes and beautiful graphics. it’s still a multiplayer hero based shooter where you shoot down the people on the opposite team to win, like Overwatch.

 The game is not bad, it just came at a bad time.

 Don’t misunderstand me, I am not calling Lawbreakers a bad game, far from it.
-The Gravity-Based ut what does it mean when the objective of the so-called “Dark Souls of shooters” is to kill people and do an objective just like with Overwatchgameplay is such an innovative concept for a shooter.
-B?
+The Gravity-Based gameplay is a pretty innovative concept on its own.
+But what does it mean when the objective of the so-called “Dark Souls of shooters” is to kill people and do an objective just like with Overwatch?
 In fact, the question drives further when the gameplay mode “Blitzball” feels very similar to a mode called “Mannpower” in Team Fortress 2.
-Which is already a very unpopular mode in that game.

 Since the market already had other examples of Hero Based shooters that were already filling the market to the brim.
 If the game was released, say in 2020 or later.
 Maybe it would’ve stood on its own after the popular examples like Overwatch died down in popularity.

 Why are Hero Based Shooters in the market then?